How to Make Wine in 7 Easy Steps will soon have you Making Homemade Country Wine!

 WINE MAKING RECIPES for Blackberry Wine

 Place alternate layers of ripe blackberries and sugar in wide-mouthed jars.
 Allow to stand for 3 weeks.
 Then strain off the liquid and bottle; adding a couple of raisins to each bottle.
 Cork lightly at first and later more tightly.
-Nothing could be less expensive and the wine will keep in good condition for a year, having a flavour like that of good port.
+Nothing could be less expensive and the wine will keep in good condition for a year, having a flavor like that of good port.

 WINE MAKING RECIPES for Dandelion Wine